Skip to main content

 Since February, our neighbor Steve has been conducting what can only be described as a masterclass in deliberate calculation.
 This was never going to be one of those slick home-improvement shows where a cheerful pair of men installs a fence between commercial breaks, sipping lemonade.
 No. This was real life in retirement.

-We scaled the vertical wilderness of the hillside.
+We scaled the vertical wilderness of our hillside.
 We mixed concrete with the precision of medieval alchemists.
 We bled, we sweated, and we fought hand-to-hand with a buried tree stump that had the structural integrity of a Cold War bunker.

 By this week—May 16th, for those keeping score—the glorious end was finally within reach.
 The fence stood proudly, the line was straight, and victory practically hummed in the air.